isomerpages/moe-queenswaysec/_student-info/2025 Secondary 1 Coming Soon.md

 know the school and ease the transition from primary school to secondary school.</p>
 <p>Kindly note that students are to report to school by 8 am on 2 January
-2024.
-They will assemble in the parade square.</p>
+2025.
+They will assemble in the atrium basketball court.
+More information will be provided in the welcome letter.</p>
 <p></p>
 <p></p>